getbowtied/the-hanger-extender/README.txt

 - Product Categories with Icon

 **Features:**
+- Adds 'Social Media' section in Customizer for easy management of links to social media profiles
-- Adds social sharing options for the product page
+- Adds social sharing options for the product page and blog post
 - Display recently purchased products in My Account / Dashboard
 - Adds header image and icon options for WooCommerce product categories

 == Changelog ==

 = 1.5.7 =
+- Adds: the 'Social Media' section in Customizer allowing for easy management of links to social media profiles.
+The icons can be turned on/off in the Top Bar or displayed in pages using the Gutenberg Block (functionality transferred from the theme)
 - Adds: Upload header images and icons for WooCommerce product categories (functionality transferred from the theme)

 = 1.5.6 =